fhuhne/CR-Unblocker/README.md

-# CR-Unblocker
+# CR-Unblocker 3.0

-## What is the CR-Unblocker?
-The CR-Unblocker will get an American Session ID and sets it as your current Session ID cookie.
-Like this Crunchyroll will think you are located in America and therefore you should have access to all anime you couldn't watch.
+CR-Unblocker helps accessing region locked anime on Crunchyroll without the need for a VPN.
+This extension will only proxy the request to obtain the session token but not other traffic.
+This way the site stays fast and responsive!

 ## I've heard it isn't safe?
-The method CR-Unblocker are using is basically the one described above.
-Your session id is bound to your account after being set as a cookie.
+The method CR-Unblocker is using is basically the one described above.
+Your session id is bound to your account after being set.
 However, we take security very seriously.
 If you notice anything suspicious __PLEASE__ tell us.

 Please note: We are not responsible for any compromised accounts.